-The number of COVID cases in Weston continues to increase.
-In the past 21 days, there have been 95 cases in Weston, up from 86 last week.
+The number of COVID cases in Weston remained fairly stable, with 23 cases in the past 21 days, up only slightly from 21 last week.

-Great news: the rate of COVID infection in Weston seems to be slowing.
-We had 85 cases in the past 21 days, down from 105 cases last week.
+COVID rebounded in Weston last week.
+There were 11 cases in the past 21 days, up from 7 last week.

 The number of COVID cases seems to have settled at a low number—7 last week, 9 the week before, and 5 the week before that.